chenhaiteng/chenhaiteng.github.io/_posts/2021-07-06-singleton-in-kotlin.markdown

 ```
 By making companion object inherit to SingletonHolder[[2](#references)], it's simplify and hide the process to create singleton.

-### Variant -- Extract Singleton to Delegated Property
+## Implement Singleton with Delegated Property

-In kotlin, there is another way to extract singleton to out of class -- use delegated progperty[[3](#references)].
+In kotlin, there is another way to implement singleton to out of class -- use delegated progperty[[3](#references)].

 ```kotlin
 class SingletonDelegate<T, V>(private val initBlock: () -> V) : ReadOnlyProperty<T, V> {